Some of the links on this site are affiliate links. Read our full disclaimer here.

-With all of the interest surrounding farmland investing these days, you might be wondering how you too can get in on the action.
+With all of the interest surrounding farmland investing, you might wonder how you can get in on the action.

 However, all of these investments are achieving exposure to agricultural commodities via futures contracts.
-As such, they are not recommended for beginners and are not meant for a long term investment.
+As such, they are not recommended for beginners or meant for a long-term investment.
 Since this is a derivative product, there is no real underlying asset.
-You don't own any actual land, farms etc.
+You don't own any actual land, farms, etc.

-What you are investing in is a fund that purchases futures contracts on agricultural commodities, giving you easier exposure.
-It is meant for a short term trade.
-If you are looking to own actual farmland, check out these farmland REITs.
+You are investing in a fund that purchases futures contracts on agricultural commodities, giving you easier exposure.
+It is meant for short-term trade.
+Check out these REITs or farmland stocks if you want to own farmland.

-The futures contract purchased by the fund will be sold to someone else who sells it to someone else and so on.
-A situation where you might use one of these ETFs is if you believed the price of corn was going to skyrocket in a week.
-Rather than buying futures contracts yourself, you could swing trade the Teucrium Corn Fund which owns corn futures.
+The futures contract the fund purchases will be sold to someone who sells it to someone else.
+For example, you might use one of these ETFs if you believed the price of corn would skyrocket in a week.
+Then, rather than buying futures contracts, you could swing trade with the Teucrium Corn Fund, which owns corn futures.

 1. Invesco DB Agriculture Fund (DBA)

-This is by far the largest farmland ETF with almost $1 Billion in assets under management.
+This is the most extensive farmland ETF with $915 million in assets under management.

 DBA allows you to gain exposure to agricultural commodities.
 The fund invests in a large mix of different natural agricultural resources.

-However, the fund is designed more so for short term exposure and not a longer term buy and hold investment.
+However, the fund is designed for short-term exposure rather than a longer-term buy-and-hold investment.

 This fund seeks to track the Diversified Agricultural Index Excess Return in addition to interest income from bond investments the fund makes with excess capital.

-The goal of this fund is to give investors easy exposure to commodity futures.
-Since this fund invests in futures, it is not suitable for all investors due to the risks associated with the derivatives market.
+This fund aims to give investors easy exposure to commodity futures.
+However, since this fund invests in futures, it is unsuitable for all investors due to the risks associated with the derivatives market.

 2. Teucrium Corn Fund (CORN)

-For those looking to gain exposure to corn futures in an easy manner, that is exactly what this fund was designed for.
+For those looking to gain exposure to corn futures quickly, that is precisely what this fund was designed for.

-CORN tracks as closely as possible the daily changes in the price of corn for future delivery.
+CORN tracks the daily prices of corn for future delivery as closely as possible.

-Under normal market conditions, the fund remains 100% invested in Benchmark Component Futures Contracts as well as cash and equivalent investments.
+Under normal market conditions, the fund remains 100% invested in Benchmark Component Futures Contracts, cash, and equivalent investments.

-Since this fund invests in futures, it is not suitable for all investors due to the risks associated with the derivatives market.
+Since this fund invests in futures, it is only suitable for some investors due to the risks associated with the derivatives market.

 3. Teucrium Wheat Fund (WEAT)

-This fund is almost identical in nature to CORN, with the exception being that the underlying commodity being tracked is wheat.
+This fund is almost identical to CORN, except wheat is the underlying commodity being tracked.

 4. Teucrium Soybean Fund (SOYB)

-Soybeans are one of the most widely used agricultural commodities today.
+Soybeans are one of the most common agricultural commodities today.

-Since exposure is achieved via futures contract, this is not meant to be a buy and hold investment.
-Instead, it is meant for short term trades related to the price of soybeans.
+Since exposure is achieved via futures contracts, this is not meant to be a buy-and-hold investment.
+Instead, it is intended for short-term trades related to the price of soybeans.

 5. Teucrium Agricultural Fund (TAGS)

-If you want a blend of exposure to different commodities, this fund accomplishes exactly that.
+If you want a blend of exposure to different commodities, this fund accomplishes that.

 There are many ways to add farmland or agriculture to your investment portfolio.